anshika-sahu5/Wipro-Assignments/README.md

 *   **Database Engines:** MySQL / Oracle / PostgreSQL *(Choose yours)*
 *   **Concepts:** Relational Algebra, Schema Refinement, Transaction Management, Query Optimization
 *   **Documentation:** Microsoft Word (`.doc` / `.docx`)

 ---

-## 📖 How to Access the Assignments
-1. Navigate into any specific topic folder above.
-2. Because Github does not natively preview `.doc`/`.docx` files in the browser, click on the assignment file and hit the **Download** button to view the complete solution and diagrams locally.

----